Bone Graft Procedure

 More Bone Graft Questions and Answers

-A bone graft in Royal Oak is the process by which Dr. Shawn Van de Vyver, our knowledgeable dentist, adds natural or synthetic bone tissue to your shrinking bone tissue to strengthen it and promote growth.
+A bone graft in Royal Oak is the process by which one of our knowledgeable dentists adds natural or synthetic bone tissue to your shrinking bone tissue to strengthen it and promote growth.
 A surgical treatment, bone grafting acts as a long-lasting solution to bone loss.
 If you would like more information on bone grafting, how it is completed, and what it can do for the future of your smile, please do not hesitate to call our friendly dental team at Great Lakes Dentistry today.
-Our goal is to help educate you about all of your treatment options so you can feel more confident in your dental healthcare decisions.
-We look forward to working with you!
+Our goal is to help educate you about all of your treatment options so you can feel more confident in your dental